rubenboynas/lapapps-legal/general-terms.md

 Last Updated: 28/12/2025

 ## 1. Introduction
 Welcome to this Application (the "App").
-The App is owned and operated by [YOUR FULL NAME] ("Developer", "I", "me", or "my").
+The App is owned and operated by Rubén Vázquez ("Developer", "I", "me", or "my").
 By downloading, accessing, or using any application developed under this project, you agree to be bound by these Terms and Conditions (the "Terms").
 If you do not agree to these Terms, please do not use the App.

 These Terms apply to all users, visitors, and others who access or use the App on both iOS and Android platforms.